periklis/nop-operator/README.md

 ### Reset the local cluster

-Resetting the cluster means a complete cluster delete, create and re-deploy of the operator.
+Resetting the cluster means a complete operator re-build, re-publish, cluster delete, create and re-deploy of the operator.
+For publishing checkout the configuration hint below.

 ``` shell
 make cluster-reset